Arpit-Kumar231/Atlan-AT/README.md

 # Weekend Planner App

 A modern React application for planning weekend activities, built with TypeScript, Vite, and Tailwind CSS.
+You might find a Key in main.tsx that has been put there without use of env because it is a publishable key only used for authetication flows

 ## Features